 The new sites will run for 18 months and then an independent evaluation will happen and, after that, the long-term viability will be considered alongside packaging this model and potentially upscaling it to be rolled out and delivered across the UK.

-This scheme has now evolved into the Harm Reduction Unit, to read this update, click here.
+This scheme has now evolved into the Harm Reduction Unit.
+To learn more, click here.

 This case-study was compiled and edited by Jaskirat Mann in 2018